Potential tax changes for UK non-doms

 There are also differences in the way in which anti-avoidance provisions are applied to non-UK domiciled individuals, particularly in respect of trusts.
 If you are a beneficiary of a trust or are considering setting up a trust, seeking UK tax advice is vital.

-Will there be changes to the UK tax regime?
+What are the proposed changes to the UK tax regime?

 Should I leave the UK for tax purposes?